 “a haunting ritual—★★★★”

 -Andrew Andrews, Opplaud

-Presented first as part of BAX’s curated Fringe offerings and then site specifically in a Brooklyn warehouse environment for five encore performances.
+Included first as part of BAX’s curated Fringe offerings and later site specifically in a Brooklyn warehouse for a series of sold out encore showings.

 -Originally developed at Theatre Deli London + Centrespace Bristol as part of Platform 2 (October 2017).